PLEASE READ THE INFORMATION BELOW BEFORE ASKING FOR ASSISTANCE. YOUR QUESTION MAY WELL BE ANSWERED HERE.

 This is the message that appears when a department has set aside a specific number of seats for students who have certain program or faculty restrictions (i.e. 3rd year standing; non-BA; chemistry majors, etc.).
 YOU SHOULD TRY TO REGISTER FOR THE SECTION – YOU MAY BE PERMITTED TO REGISTER.
 If you are denied access to this section, please accept that you do not meet the course restrictions.
 Register onto the waitlist for the course and you may be assigned a seat in the course if one becomes available.
 Do NOT continuously contact members of the Department over this situation.

-No, these courses are available exclusively to students in majors, honours and combined honours programs in Chemistry and Biochemistry.
-No exceptions are made.
+No, these courses are available exclusively to students in majors, combined majors, honours and combined honours programs in Chemistry and Biochemistry.
+No exceptions are made..

 The lecture capacity of CHEM 233 is more than double that of the laboratory course CHEM 235.
 It is thus necessary that approximately half of the students in CHEM 235 take this course after completion of CHEM 233.
 There is absolutely no detriment to taking the laboratory course subsequent to the lecture course.
 Indeed, it may be more suitable for many students to have been exposed to the lecture material beforehand.
 They will thus have a better understanding of the theory that underlies the experiments being performed in CHEM 235.

 Students who have successfully completed the laboratory component of CHEM 203 or its equivalent will normally be exempted from having to take CHEM 235 if it is required in their specialization.
-Such students should contact the CHEM 235 laboratory director, Dana Zendrowski email@example.com for assistance.
-Such exemptions are only granted in the first semester of the winter term.
+Such students should contact the CHEM 235 laboratory director, Dana Zendrowski email@example.com for assistance no later than August since these exemptions are only granted in the first semester of the winter term.

 It is University policy that Unclassified students (i.e. those who already hold an undergraduate degree) may not displace an undergraduate student who is currently pursuing a degree.
 Accordingly, UNCL students will be the last to be placed.
 Historically virtually all such students are eventually placed into the courses for which they are waitlisting.
 However, this placement often may not occur until even the first week of term.
 Do NOT continuously contact members of the Department over this situation.